 How To Spend The Perfect One Day In Bath

 This is where you can see the Ancient Roman baths after which the city is so named.

-Top Tip: Upon looking at the houses, on the right hand side, you’ll find an old fashioned signpost in black and gold.
+Top Tip: On the right-hand side of the crescent, you’ll find an old-fashioned signpost in black and gold.
 This can be found right in front of the Royal Crescent sign, which makes for the perfect photo opportunity.

 The Jane Austen Centre

 Located in the heart of Bath within an original Georgian townhouse, The Jane Austen Centre is the perfect place to learn more about this incredible author.

 You’ll find out more about her time spent in Bath and what effect that time had on her personality and writing.